marina-haliem/Dynamic-RideSharing-Pooling-Simulator/README.md

 <div align="center"> <img src="./sample_plots/RS_Metrics.png" height="200"> </div>

+## Contributions and Development
+Contributions are always welcome!
+Please fork the repository and open a new pull request for any new features.

+## Issues and Support

+Please [file an issue on Github](https://github.com/marina-haliem/Dynamic-RideSharing-Pooling-Simulator/issues/new) if you run into any problems with the software.

 ## Data Generation
 The user can choose to either go through the pre-processing steps mentioned below to generate the data, or just fetch the pre-processed files directly from:  https://purr.purdue.edu/publications/3843/1, load them into a directory, and set the DATA_DIR variable in config/settings.py